gpadolina/DeepLearning-notes/DeepLearning/Conclusions.md

 and test-set labels shouldn't leak into the training data: for instance, with temporal prediction, the validation and test data should be posterior to the training data.
 4. Vectorize the data by turning it into vectors and preprocessing it in a way that makes it more easily approachable by a neural network (normalization, and so on).
 5. Develop a first model that beats a trivial common-sense baseline, thus demonstrating that machine learning can work on your problem.
 This may not always be the case!
+6. Gradually refine your model architecture by tuning hyperparameters and adding regularization.
+Make changes based on performance on the validation data only, not the test data or the training data.
+Remember that you should get your model to overfit (thus identifying a model capacity level that's greater than you need) and only then begin to add regularization or downsize your model.